Committed to Sustainable Cities and Human Settlements for All

 3. Nominated by GFHS partner organizations.

-any of the above-mentioned channels shall fill out the application form and
+of the above-mentioned channels shall fill out the application form and prepare

 2. The application materials are the main basis for